Before Vin Diesel was Calling Anybody Family.

 I have worked in the healthcare, petroleum, tech, food and restaurant, to the automotive aftermarket industry.

 Knowing the product and understanding how the diverse group of users would use it was imperative to being able to come up with a solution.

 The spider graph is of the “brake pad comparison” page which is a tool for enthusiasts to compare brake pad performance parameters.

 The tool is an interactive solution (they are typically static and produced by the manufacturer to only highlight the product) that allows you to be able to compare multiple brands and compounds in which we had to develop the criteria in which enthusiasts would find relevant and useful (initial response, temp capacity, low dust, low noise, low pad wear, low disc wear, and modulation).

-This site is the fruition of everybody who had worked collaboratively and effectively as a team to produce it, and I think it is reflective in the end product which hopefully makes their dealers, distributors, their partner Brembo, to the end-user feel more like their part of the Race Technologies/Brembo family.
+This site is the fruition of everybody who had worked collaboratively and effectively as a team to produce it.
+The end result is reflective of a product that was developed in the hopes to have dealers, distributors, Brembo partners, to the end-user feel more like they are part of the Race Technologies/Brembo family.